Winter Short Term

 DESCRIPTION

-The connections between language, culture and social identify are strong.
-Cross-cultural variations in language are noted in differences in pronunciation, grammar and vocabulary by speakers of the same language.
+The connections between language, culture, and social identity are strong.
+Cross-cultural variations in language are noted in differences in pronunciation, grammar, and vocabulary by speakers of the same language.
 We will use structural and cultural linguistic frameworks to identify and understand differences in dialects of English spoken in Ireland and the United States.

 FACULTY